ManiGillier/glados/VM_Architecture_reference/VM_Architecture_reference.md

 ## Stack

-The stack is implemented as a contiguous array of bytes with the following characteristics:
+The stack shoud be implemented as a contiguous array of bytes with the following characteristics:

 - **Data type**: Array of bytes
 - **Element size**: 8 bytes per element (64-bit signed integers)